prettier/prettier-vscode/README.md

 1. `.editorconfig`
 1. Visual Studio Code Settings (Ignored if any other configuration is present)

 All prettier options can be configured directly in this extension.
-The availible options are listed below.
+The available options are listed below.
 For reference on these options see the [prettier documentation](https://prettier.io/docs/en/options.html).

 ```
 prettier.arrowParens